Thread Residency & Cultural Center

 Sinthian / Senegal

 Thread is a socio-cultural center with a residency program to allow local and international artists to live and work in Sinthian, a rural village in Tambacounda, the southeastern region of Senegal.
 It houses two artists’ dwellings, as well as ample indoor and outdoor studio space.Thread’s role as a socio-cultural center is most pronounced in its function as an agricultural hub for Sinthian and the surrounding villages.
-We provide training, fertile land, and a meeting place for the local and regional community to increase their economic stability.
-The roof collects and retains rainwater, creating a viable source for the majority of these new agricultural projects during the eight-month dry season.
+It provides agricultural training, fertile land, and a meeting place for the local and regional community to increase their economic stability.
+The roof collects and retains rainwater, creating a viable source for the majority of these new projects during the eight-month dry season.

 The Josef and Anni Albers Foundation is the organization that has made the project possible.
 Thread posits that art, culture, and architecture should be supported right along side agriculture, education, and health.
 And that all of these sectors support one another.
 It is a project about connection and linkage.
 Between two distinct points, persons, places, or perspectives.
-To be like thread by forming connections that run through us, and not around us.
+To be like thread by forming connections that run through people, and not around them.